5c0r/live-then-learn/BOOK.md

 - Hackers & Painters: Big Ideas from the Computer Age
 - Versioning in an Event Sourced system
 - Software Architecture for Developers
+- Release It!

 ### Non-Tech

 - Power of Habits
 - Algorithms to live by
 - The Systems Thinker
+- Thinking Fast & Slow
 - Principles
 - 12 Rules of life
 - The subtle art of not giving a fuck